Fire adaptations

-Fire adaptations are life history traits of plants and animals that help them survive wildfire or to use resources created by wildfire.
+Fire adaptations are traits of plants and animals that help them survive wildfire or to use resources created by wildfire.
 These traits can help plants and animals increase their survival rates during a fire and/or reproduce offspring after a fire.
 Both plants and animals have multiple strategies for surviving and reproducing after fire.
+Plants in wildfire-prone ecosystems often survive through adaptations to their local fire regime.
+Such adaptations include physical protection against heat, increased growth after a fire event, and flammable materials that encourage fire and may eliminate competition.

+For example, plants of the genus Eucalyptus contain flammable oils that encourage fire and hard sclerophyll leaves to resist heat and drought, ensuring their dominance over less fire-tolerant species.
+Dense bark, shedding lower branches, and high water content in external structures may also protect trees from rising temperatures.
+Fire-resistant seeds and reserve shoots that sprout after a fire encourage species preservation, as embodied by pioneer species.
+Smoke, charred wood, and heat can stimulate the germination of seeds in a process called serotiny.
+Exposure to smoke from burning plants promotes germination in other types of plants by inducing the production of the orange butenolide.

 Plant adaptations to fire

 Unlike animals, plants are not able to move physically during a fire.
 However, plants have their own ways to survive a fire event or recover after a fire.
 The strategies can be classified into three types: resist (above-ground parts survive fire), recover (evade mortality by sprouting), and recruit (seed germination after the fire).
 Fire plays a role as a filter that can select different fire response traits.

 Resist

 Thick bark

 Fire impacts plants most directly via heat damage.
 However, new studies indicate that hydraulic failure kills trees during a fire in addition to fire scorching.
 High temperature cuts the water supply to the canopy and causes the death of the tree.
 Fortunately, thick bark can protect plants because they keep stems away from high temperature.
 Under the protection of bark, living tissue won't have direct contact with fire and the survival rate of plants will be increased.
 Heat resistance is a function of bark thermal diffusivity (a property of the species) and bark thickness (increasing exponentially with bark thickness).
 Thick bark is common in species adapted to surface or low-severity fire regimes.
 On the other hand, plants in crown or high-severity fire regimes usually have thinner barks because it is meaningless to invest in thick bark without it conferring an advantage in survivorship.